Ddaretrogamer/sword-and-shield-ultimate-plus-wiki/docs/index.md

 === "Generation 7 Legendaries"
     ### Generation 7 Legendaries
     ??? warning "Tapu's - Spoilers!"
-        Buy a PokeFlute from the NPC on the west side of the Isle of Armor and play it for the little girl.
+        Buy a Poke Flute from the NPC on the west side of the Isle of Armor and play it for the little girl.
         The Tapus will all spawn around the Isle of Armor after this.

     ??? warning "Ultra Beasts - Spoilers!"